BRIGGS FARM BLUES FESTIVAL

 WHERE TO PARK?

 Parking is FREE here at the Briggs Farm Blues Festival!
 Upon arrival you will be directed to the closest available spot, with designated Handicapped and Motorcycle parking spots.
-If you are camping, you MUST go to the Camp Entrance.
-There are plenty of signs that will direct you to this entrance.

 We supply clean Porta-Potties, sinks for washing hands,